DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/PROCESS.md

 4. **Real-time Processing**
    - Challenge: Ensuring low-latency processing for high-speed conveyor belts
-   - Solution: Streamlined Lambda function, implemented efficient correction code
+   - Solution: Custom fit EC2 instance selection for high-speed conveyor belts, implemented efficient correction code
+   DISCLAIMER: If you're using any EC2 Instance other than g4dn.xlarge go to https://github.com/DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/blob/main/AWS-PLAN-DESIGN-AND-COST-REPORT.md and use the calculations there as a template for adjustment

 5. **Industrial Environment Integration**
    - Challenge: Adapting the system to various lighting conditions and conveyor speeds